AdamSturge/Engine-Blog/pages/mydoc/mydoc_light_source.md

 ### Fragment Shader
 In the fragment shader we'll be computing the effect of the light source on that fragment.
 The details of this calculation are specified in the article linked at the top.
+Most notably for us we will need to set the required uniforms.
 ```c++
 #version 330 core
 struct Light{
     vec3 position;
     vec3 ambient;
     vec3 diffuse;
     vec3 specular;